windicss/docs/guide/index.md

 ## Features

-In addition to Tailwind CSS v2, we also have some great features that only possible for Windi CSS.
+Windi CSS offers some great features in addition to everything that's included in Tailwind CSS v2.
 Refer to the [next chapter][features] for more details.